mail2karthikarthi/sdbk/our-Story.md

 Our mission is to provide innovative and smart solutions for business.

-Genisys make innovative, target oriented products and service that empower our users to simply get more things done.
+SDBK make innovative, target oriented products and service that empower our users to simply get more things done.

 Culture